dydxopsdao/v4-documentation/pages/index.md

-# dYdX Chian Mainnet documentation
+# dYdX Chain Mainnet documentation

 Welcome to the documentation page for dYdX Chain Mainnet, a robust blockchain built with the CosmosSDK.
 This documentation is diligently maintained by the dYdX Operations subDAO to provide a comprehensive resource for validators, developers, and the dYdX community at large.